Materials-Data-Science-and-Informatics/somesy/README.md

 [config]
 verbose = true     # show detailed information about what somesy is doing
 ```

+As Helmholtz Metadata Collaboration (HMC), our goal is to increase usage of metadata and improve metadata quality.
+Therefore, some fields in `somesy.toml` are set as required fields.
+This is to increase rigour and completeness of metadata recorded with `somesy` .

 <!-- --8<-- [end:somesytoml] -->

 Alternatively, you can also add the somesy configuration to an existing